KyleRobertsIO/lsf-trends/README.md

 **Run Start Up Script on Windows**
 Place .bat file in this folder for it to run on startup of windows.
+Accessed through Windows Key + R.
 ```sh
 shell:startup
 ```